 - 1 tablespoon smoked paprika

-- ½ cup vinegar based cayenne pepper sauce (such as Frank's Red Hot)
+- 1/2 cup vinegar based cayenne pepper sauce We use Frank's

 - Wash thawed chicken wings and pat dry.
 Season to your liking with kosher salt and fresh cracked pepper.